 The name "C sharp" was inspired by the musical notation whereby a sharp symbol indicates that the written note should be made a semitone higher in pitch.[38]
 This is similar to the language name of C++, where "++" indicates that a variable should be incremented by 1 after being evaluated.
 The sharp symbol also resembles a ligature of four "+" symbols (in a two-by-two grid), further implying that the language is an increment of C++.[39]

-Due to technical limitations of display (standard fonts, browsers, etc.) and the fact that the sharp symbol (U+266F MUSIC SHARP SIGN (♯)) is not present on most keyboard layouts, the number sign (U+0023 # NUMBER SIGN (#)) was chosen to approximate the sharp symbol in the written name of the programming language.[40]
+Due to technical limits of display (standard fonts, browsers, etc.), and most keyboard layouts lacking a sharp symbol (U+266F ♯ MUSIC SHARP SIGN (♯)), the number sign (U+0023 # NUMBER SIGN (#)) was chosen to approximate the sharp symbol in the written name of the programming language.[40]
 This convention is reflected in the ECMA-334 C# Language Specification.[17]

 The "sharp" suffix has been used by a number of other .NET languages that are variants of existing languages, including J# (a .NET language also designed by Microsoft that is derived from Java 1.1), A# (from Ada), and the functional programming language F#.[41]
 The original implementation of Eiffel for .NET was called Eiffel#,[42] a name retired since the full Eiffel language is now supported.
 The suffix has also been used for libraries, such as Gtk# (a .NET wrapper for GTK and other GNOME libraries) and Cocoa# (a wrapper for Cocoa).